artalar/reatom/docs/src/pages/packages/async.md

 Currently, automatic aborting is supported only for features from @reatom/effects package. `onConnect`, `take`, `takeNested` automatically provides AbortController or subscribes to it.

 `withAbort` operator adds `onAbort` action for handling abort from any cause, `abort` action for manual aborting, `abortControllerAtom` witch stores AbortController of the last effect call.
+Be noted that abort errors do not trigger `onReject` hook, but `onAbort` hook.

 An example of a simple resource fabric with aborting request on a data usage disconnect.